lucaszebre/kanbanFirebase/README.md

 - **Kanban Boards:** Create and manage multiple Kanban boards for different projects or workflows.
 - **Columns and Tasks:** Each board consists of columns representing different stages of your workflow (e.g., To Do, In Progress, Done), and you can add tasks to these columns.
-- **Drag and Drop:** Easily move tasks between columns by dragging and dropping them.
 - **Subtasks:** Break down tasks into smaller subtasks to manage them more effectively.
 - **Task Details:** Add descriptions and additional information to your tasks.
 - **User Authentication:** Securely sign in and manage your tasks with user accounts.